Portfolio-CMR/Agentive_AI_Applications/content/features.md

 Job Description:

 Come join a team of excited and engaged data scientists working across a wide array of industries and domains, including weather, agriculture, refined fuels, marine applications, and transportation infrastructure!
-DTN is currently looking for a data scientist to work in the areas of agriculture and weather risks, using weather forecasts, satellite imagery and related datasets.
+DTN is looking for a data scientist to build generative AI (GenAI) applications for content creation.

 What you will be responsible for:

-Collaborate with domain experts to understand requirements and translate them into actionable data science tasks

-Conduct exploratory data analysis to identify trends, patterns, and anomalies in relevant datasets, including weather and Earth-observing satellite data, data from weather and agricultural modeling systems, and data from governmental sources such as the USDA, NOAA and NASA

-Identify and implement novel ways of integrating varied informational resources to fill in critical gaps in the data that are available for solving a particular problem

-Develop and implement innovative machine learning models for classification, localization, prediction, and change detection
+Design and implement GenAI models for content creation in interactive experiences and automated reporting, messaging, and outreach

-Develop data visualization tools and dashboards to communicate findings and insights to stakeholders

-Apply satellite data in combination with other data resources and models to extract meaningful insights related to weather impacts and agricultural patterns

-Conduct spatiotemporal analyses and build models to identify and forecast weather-related risks such as droughts, floods, and storms, and their impact on agriculture and safety
+Develop innovative GenAI applications for both text and visual content

+Research and evaluate state-of-the-art tools and techniques in GenAI

+Experiment with emerging AI technologies to enhance content creation capabilities and improve user experiences

+Optimize generative models to improve accuracy, efficiency, and performance

+Create and maintain documentation, training, and best-practice guidance for using GenAI tools and applications for content creation

+Collaborate with software development teams to incorporate AI-generated content into applications and other content-delivery platforms

-Stay updated with the latest advancements in satellite imagery analysis, machine learning, and data science techniques
+Stay updated with the latest advancements in machine learning, decision support, and GenAI techniques

 What you will bring to the role:

-Demonstrated experience in quantitative and scientific analysis

-Experience with data science tools and quantitative analysis programming languages, such as Python (Pandas, Numpy) and JupyterLab
+2+ years of experience with Python and the PyData stack and tools such as Pandas, Numpy, and JupyterLab

-Excellent problem-solving skills and demonstrated ability for analytical thinking

-Able to work within cloud platforms such as AWS, Azure, or Google Cloud Platform

-Proficiency with data analysis techniques for preprocessing, classification, change detection (etc.) in data from varied sources such as satellites, weather networks, models, and instrumented machinery, preferred
+In-depth knowledge of machine learning concepts and algorithms, particularly in generative models such as LLMs (Large Language Models), GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), or GPT (Generative Pre-trained Transformer)

-Experience working with weather or climate data, such as meteorological models and remotely-sensed datasets, preferred
+Experience with version control tools such as GitLab or GitHub

+Able to work within cloud-native workflows

 What you can expect from DTN:

 Competitive Salary